Luis Fortuño: Education

 Fortuño attended Colegio Marista (Marist School) in Guaynabo, graduating in 1978.
 He then earned a Bachelor of Science degree in diplomacy from the Edmund A. Walsh School of Foreign Service at Georgetown University.
 In 1985, he received his Juris Doctor degree from the University of Virginia School of Law.
 During this period, Fortuño was an intern at the Puerto Rico Federal Affairs Administration in Washington, D.C.

 While in college, Luis Fortuño co-founded the Puerto Rico Statehood Students Association (PRSSA) with Kenneth McClintock and presided over the organization from 1980 to 1981.
 During the 1980 gubernatorial election recount, PRSSA generated more than 1,500 absentee ballots at Fortuño's direction for incumbent Governor Carlos Romero Barceló.
 The generated ballots were an important factor in Romero Barceló's reelection; he won by a slim margin of approximately 3000 votes.
 Fortuño was also active in other pro-statehood youth organizations and in the Republican Party.
-He is married to attorney Lucé Vela-Gutierrez; they have triplets, María Luisa, Luis Roberto, and Guillermo (born 1991) who were college students at mainland U.S. universities.